-For transmen and some nonbinary people, the chest can be a source of gender dysphoria, leading to significant emotional and psychological distress.
-FTM Gender surgery, otherwise known as FTM (female-to-male) top surgery, is a gender-affirming surgery which removes the breast tissue and creates a more masculine-appearing chest.
+For transgender men and some nonbinary people, the chest can be a source of gender dysphoria, leading to significant emotional and psychological distress.
+FTM gender surgery, otherwise known as FTM (female-to-male) top surgery, is a gender-affirming surgery that removes breast tissue and creates a more masculine-appearing chest.

 Dr. Timothy Janiga is a board-certified plastic surgeon trained at the prestigious University of Michigan Plastic and Reconstructive Surgery and is experienced in FTM top surgery.

-Top surgery is performed under general anesthesia.
-First, incisions will be made in either periareloar (around the nipple) or double incisions (DI) along the bottom of each breast.
+Top gender confirmation surgery is performed under general anesthesia.
+First, incisions will be made in either periareolar (around the nipple) or double incisions (DI) along the bottom of each breast for double-incision top surgery.
 Dr. Timothy Janiga will help advise which incision technique will be best suited for your anatomy and most effective to achieve your goals.

 After the incisions have been made, the breast tissue will be removed.
 In addition to all breast tissue, excess skin may be removed if necessary.

 Following this step, the chest will be shaped and contoured for a more masculine appearance and then the area will be sutured closed.
 Drains will likely be put in place for a day or two to aid in proper healing.

 Meet Your Specialists

 FTM Recovery and Results

 After your procedure, you will wear a compression garment to minimize swelling.
 To ease discomfort as you heal, you may take pain medications, which may be over the counter or prescribed by Dr. Janiga.